jasonlttl/mimic_field/README.md

 Then, if you want to configure the metadata module, you tell it to use the image_twitter field and the editor can set this in one of three places depending on whether or not it needs to be unique to twitter.

+This becomes even more interesting when you add crops in that one source image could potentially provide the output for a wide range of aspect ratios (4:3, 16:9, 2:1, 3:4, etc).

 It's progressive editing.